 What Is Duck Meat?

 Lots of individual worldwide enjoy duck meat as a delicacy.
 History reveals that humans have consumed duck meat for more than 4,000 years, particularly in Yuan dynasty in China.
-The style of cooking duck meat varies from region to region.
+Cooking methods for duck meat vary from region to region.
 Also, duck meat is highly nutritious and offers several nutritional benefits to expecting mothers (1).

 1. Provides Essential Amounts Of Proteins:

 Duck meat helps increase your protein intake during pregnancy.
-Duck offers you plenty of proteins including all sorts of amino acids that are necessary to help you have a balanced, nutritious diet.
-Every 2.5 ounce serving of the duck meat provides approximately 18 grams of proteins.
-A good intake of proteins during pregnancy helps you develop immunity to various diseases, maintain your skin healthily and radiant, maintain healthy tissues, and good health of your unborn baby (2).
+Duck offers you plenty of proteins, including all sorts of amino acids that are necessary to help you have a balanced, nutritious diet.
+Every 2.5 ounce (70g) serving of this cured meat provides approximately 18g of protein.
+For comparison, 90g chicken steak contains about 7g protein.

 2. Promotes Cellular Metabolism: